Global Clinic: Information for Sponsors

 Like our renowned departmental Clinic programs, our Global Clinic program offers many benefits to project Sponsors.

-- Global Clinic gives Sponsor fresh ideas on an important problem.
+- Global Clinic gives Sponsors fresh ideas on an important problem.

-- Sponsor has access to a team of sharp, motivated and creative students working for a whole academic year.
+- Sponsors have access to a team of sharp, motivated and creative students working for a whole academic year.

-- Sponsor receives all hardware, software, prototypes, equipment, and documentation.
+- Sponsors receive all hardware, software, prototypes, equipment, and documentation.

 - Many projects lead to patents and implementable results.